pmnoxx/reshade-display-commander/README.md

 ## Continuous Integration

 GitHub Actions builds x64 and x86 on pushes and PRs and uploads the resulting `.addon64` and `.addon32` as artifacts.
 Tag pushes also create releases.

+**🔄 Nightly Builds**: Automated builds run daily at 2:00 AM UTC and create a "Nightly" release with the latest development versions.

 ## Troubleshooting